 This API provides instanced drawing of X-Plane objects (.obj files).
 In contrast to old drawing APIs, which required you to draw your own objects per-frame, the instancing API allows you to simply register an OBJ for drawing, then move or manipulate it later (as needed).

 This provides one tremendous benefit: it keeps all dataref operations for your object in one place.
-Because datarefs are main thread only, allowing dataref access anywhere is a serious performance bottleneck for the simulator—the whole simulator has to pause and wait for each dataref access.
+Because datarefs access may be done from the main thread only, allowing dataref access anywhere is a serious performance bottleneck for the simulator - the whole simulator has to pause and wait for each dataref access.
 This performance penalty will only grow worse as X-Plane moves toward an ever more heavily multithreaded engine.

 The instancing API allows X-Plane to isolate all dataref manipulations for all plugin object drawing to one place, potentially providing huge performance gains.